bakpakin/Fennel/api.md

 the symbol named `"nil"` which unfortunately prints in a way that is visually indistinguishable from actual `nil`.

+The `fennel.sym-char?` function will tell you if a given character is allowed to be used in the name of a symbol.

 ### vararg

 This is a special type of symbol-like construct (`...`) indicating